taro-rb/taro/README.md

 Taro.config.raise_for_undeclared_params = true
 ```

 This option is similar to `action_on_unpermitted_parameters = :raise` in Rails and is most useful in dev and test environments.
+The railtie enables it automatically in these environments.

 #### Response validation